What is the Validity Certification program?

 Contact us!
 Once you have filled out and submitted the contact form, a sales representative will contact you to discuss your needs and eligibility requirements.
 If eligibility requirements are met, a link to the application form will be provided.

-When your application form is received, analysts at Return Path will then review your email practices, including the way you handle permission, privacy, disclosures, legal requirements and more.
+When your application form is received, analysts will then review your email practices, including the way you handle permission, privacy, disclosures, legal requirements and more.
 They’ll also make sure you’re sending from secure, authenticated servers.
-And, of course, they’ll check your reputation; you can’t be on any major blacklists or have high spam trap hits.
+And, of course, they’ll check your reputation; you can’t be on any major blocklists or have high spam trap hits.

 If you can pass the audit, you’ve proved that you have superior performance standards and a strong reputation which means: you’re in!